gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 }
 ```

-Put these together and trace a clean ASCII paragraph through the system.
-The input is borrowed, not copied.
-The text run
-is a slice, a start and a length, not copied.
-The token carries those indices.
-Nothing in that paragraph gets copied
-anywhere until you ask for its `.data`, and even then it is one substring.
-The data moves zero times on the way through.

-### A token builds only what you ask for
+A clean ASCII paragraph now follows a zero-copy path. turbohtml borrows the input, records the text run as two integers,
+and carries those integers in the token.
+Requesting `.data` causes one substring allocation; ignoring `.data` moves no
+text.

+### Python values wait for the caller

-The state machine emits a plain C record.
-The `Token` you get back is a thin wrapper that copies that record, since the
+The state machine emits a C record and reuses its record storage for the next token.
+A thin `Token` wrapper copies the
-machine reuses its record storage for the next token, and then does as little as it can.
-None of the Python-visible
-values exist yet.
-Ask for `token.type` and you get back a cached enum member with one reference bump; the five
-`TokenType` members are built once when the module loads and kept in module state, so reading a type never does a
-lookup.
-Ask for `token.tag` or `token.attrs` and only then does turbohtml build the string or the list.
+record without constructing its Python-visible fields. `token.type` returns one of five cached `TokenType` members with
+a reference increment. `token.tag` and `token.attrs` build a string or list when requested.
+A caller that counts start
+tags constructs no attribute strings. `token.attr("href")` scans the C attribute array in place and returns the named
+value without creating a dictionary.

+The enum values enter module state during initialization, so reading `token.type` needs one reference increment rather
+than a lookup or allocation.
+Tag and attribute data stay in the C record until their properties run.
 A consumer that
-scans a document to count its start tags never builds a single attribute string.
-The same laziness keeps attribute
-lookup cheap: `token.attr("href")` walks the record's C array and compares bytes in place, returning the one value you
-asked for without building a dict.

-When the token does copy the record, it picks the cheapest of three strategies for where to put the bytes:
+inspects token types while ignoring payloads avoids Python work for fields the API exposes but the caller does not read.

+When a record does own bytes, the wrapper selects among three storage paths:

 ```mermaid
 flowchart TD